Accessibility in Blazor TimePicker

 Ensuring accessibility

-The Blazor TimePicker component’s accessibility levels are ensured through an axe-core software tool during automated testing.
+The Blazor TimePicker component’s accessibility is verified through the axe-core software tool during automated testing.

-The accessibility compliance of the TimePicker component is shown in the following sample.
-Open the sample in a new window to evaluate the accessibility of the TimePicker component with accessibility tools.
+The following sample demonstrates the accessibility compliance of the Blazor TimePicker component.
+Open the sample in a new window to evaluate the accessibility of the Blazor TimePicker component with accessibility tools.

 See also